Skip to Content

 In Texas, child support refers to the ongoing financial assistance that a non-custodial parent is legally required to provide to assist in the upbringing and care of their child.
 It's typically paid by the non-custodial parent (the parent with whom the child doesn't primarily reside) to the custodial parent or caregiver.

-Child support in Texas is determined based on state guidelines that consider various factors, such as the income of both parents, the number of children involved, healthcare costs, daycare expenses, and other pertinent factors.
-The court calculates the amount of child support using these guidelines, aiming to ensure the child's needs are met fairly.
+Child support in Texas is determined based on state guidelines that consider various factors, such as the parent's income, the number of children involved, healthcare costs, daycare expenses, and other pertinent factors.
+The court calculates the amount of child support using these guidelines to ensure the child's needs are met reasonably.

-The Texas Family Code establishes the framework for child support obligations, and it's typically enforced through court orders.
-Both parents are legally obligated to financially support their child, and failure to pay child support can result in legal consequences, such as wage garnishment, suspension of licenses, or other enforcement measures to ensure compliance with the support order.
+The Texas Family Code establishes the framework for child support obligations, typically enforced through court orders.
+Both parents are legally obligated to support their child financially, and failure to pay child support can result in legal consequences, such as wage garnishment, suspension of licenses, or other enforcement measures to ensure compliance with the support order.

 How is Child Support Calculated in Texas?

-Child support is calculated using a formula that takes into account the income of both parents, the number of children, and other factors.
-The formula is based on the Texas Child Support Guidelines, which are set by the state.
+Child support is calculated using a formula that considers both parents' income, the number of children, and other factors.
+The formula is based on the Texas Child Support Guidelines set by the state.

-These percentages are subject to change if the noncustodial parent is already supporting other children or if the child has special needs.
-The court may also deviate from the guidelines if the child has significant medical expenses or if the noncustodial parent has a high income.
+These percentages are subject to change if the non-custodial parent is already supporting other children or if the child has special needs.
+The court may also deviate from the guidelines if the child has significant medical expenses or the non-custodial parent has a high income.

 Exceptional Legal Representation